Reviewed By Joana Garrido DVM

 - Reapply every 2 weeks or when the essential oils’ scent fades from the collar.

-- Rosemary and lavender essential oils are not safe for internal use, so keep them out of your dog’s reach.
+- Rose-scented geranium essential oil is not safe for internal use, so keep them out of your dog’s reach.

-- Never apply undiluted forms of these essential oils topically on your dog, as it can cause skin irritation and potentially poisoning.
+- Never apply undiluted forms of rose-scented geranium essential oil topically on your dog as it can cause skin irritation and potentially poisoning.

 Signs of Flea Infestation on Your Dog